soumikkillerx/Jarvis_app/README.md

 Open Source: Ongoing development with open-source contributions.

-Voice Commands and Corresponding Actions
-1. Search Command

-Trigger: "search <query>"
-Example: If you say "search Python programming", the application will open Google and search for "Python programming".
-Code Handling: The text is parsed to extract the query, which is then used to construct a Google search URL.
-2. YouTube Command

-Trigger: "open YouTube" or "open youtube"
-Example: If you say "open YouTube", the application will open YouTube in the default web browser.
-Code Handling: Opens the YouTube website.
-3. Time Command

-Trigger: "time"
-Example: If you say "what time is it", the application will respond with the current time.
-Code Handling: Retrieves the current time using the datetime module and speaks it out.
-4. Joke Command

-Trigger: "tell me a joke"
-Example: If you say "tell me a joke", the application will respond with a random joke.
-Code Handling: Fetches a random joke using the pyjokes library and speaks it out.
-5. Reminder Command

-Trigger: "set reminder"
-Example: If you say "set a reminder", the application sets a reminder for 10 seconds (hardcoded) and then speaks the reminder message.
-Code Handling: Uses threading to wait for the specified time and then speaks the reminder message.
-6. Exit Command

-Trigger: "exit" or "quit"
-Example: If you say "exit" or "quit", the application will terminate.
-Code Handling: Exits the application by calling exit().
-7. Default Response

-Trigger: Any command that does not match the predefined commands.
-Example: If you say "play music", which is not a defined command, the application will respond with "I don't know how to respond to that."
-Code Handling: Provides a default response for unrecognized commands.
+Voice Commands and Their Tasks

+Search for Something on Google

+Command: "search <query>"

+Example: "search Python programming"

+Action: Opens Google and searches for the specified query.

+Open YouTube

+Command: "open YouTube" or "open youtube"

+Example: "open YouTube"

+Action: Opens the YouTube website in the default web browser.

+Get the Current Time

+Command: "time"

+Example: "what time is it"

+Action: Provides the current time.

+Tell a Joke

+Command: "tell me a joke"

+Example: "tell me a joke"

+Action: Delivers a random joke.

+Set a Reminder

+Command: "set reminder"

+Example: "set a reminder"

+Action: Sets a reminder with a default message after a specified delay.

+Exit the Program

+Command: "exit" or "quit"

+Example: "exit"

+Action: Terminates the application.

+Default Response for Unknown Commands

+Command: Any command that does not match the predefined ones.

+Example: "play music"

+Action: Responds with a default message indicating the command is not recognized.

+Additional Information

+Search Command:

+If you say "search <query>", JARVIS will open Google with the search term provided.

+Example: "search latest news" will open Google and search for the latest news.

+YouTube Command:

+Saying "open YouTube" will open the YouTube website in your default browser.

+Example: "open YouTube" will launch YouTube.

+Time Command:

+Saying "time" will prompt JARVIS to announce the current time.

+Example: "what time is it now" will result in JARVIS stating the current time.

+Exit Command:

+Saying "exit" or "quit" will close the JARVIS application.

+Example: "quit" will terminate the application.

+Feel free to use these commands to interact with JARVIS and test its various functionalities!